Crisp tailoring and identity parades at first NY men's fashion week

 New York-based designer duo Maxwell Osborne and Dao-Yi Chow's Public School opted for police line-ups to present their mostly black, white and dark blue spring-summer 2016 collection on Tuesday.

-"You might sort of get the traditional images of what you would expect from a police line-up ... contextualising or marginalizing a certain race or a certain group of people," Chow said.
+"You might sort of get the traditional images of what you would expect from a police line-up ... contextualising or marginalising a certain race or a certain group of people," Chow said.

 "But we wanted to sort of break those notions up and put (in) like really well-dressed men and reinforce the idea that we're all sort of the same when we're lined up side by side."